What You'll Learn

 Company: Afternic (GoDaddy subsidiary) Founded: 1999 (acquired by GoDaddy 2013) Volume: 5+ million listed domains Focus: Distribution network, .com domains

-Key selling point: Fast Lane distributes your domain to 100+ registrar marketplaces including GoDaddy domain search (the world's largest registrar with 84+ million domains under management).
+Key selling point: Fast Transfer distributes your domain to 100+ registrar marketplaces including GoDaddy domain search (the world's largest registrar with 84+ million domains under management).

 Fee Structure